molepigeon/think-2406-lab/README.md

 In this lab, you will learn about IBM® Cloud Container Registry , IBM Log Analysis with LogDNA, and IBM Cloud Monitoring with Sysdig.
 Find out how you can use these services to gain operational visibility of your Kubernetes clusters, and how you can use content trust and vulnerability scanning in IBM Cloud Container Registry to ensure that your workloads are correct and vulnerability free before deploying them.

 ![Session 2406 at Think 2019](https://www.ibm.com/events/shared/img/think2019/think-2019-branding-footer.jpg)

 ## Agenda

-The lab is divide into three parts:
+The lab is divided into three parts:

 * Part 1: Securing your IBM Cloud Kubernetes Service workloads with IBM Cloud Container Registry
 * Part 2: Cluster-level logging by using IBM Log Analysis with LogDNA
 * Part 3: Monitoring a Kubernetes cluster in IBM Cloud by using IBM Cloud Monitoring with Sysdig

 ## Audience